1991 Assam Legislative Assembly election

-Elections to the Assam Legislative Assembly were held in 1991 to elect members of 126 constituencies in Assam, India.
+Elections to the Assam Legislative Assembly were held in June 1991 to elect members of 126 constituencies in Assam, India.
 The Indian National Congress won the popular vote and a majority of seats and Hiteswar Saikia was appointed as the Chief Minister of Assam for his second term.
 The number of constituencies was set as 126, by the recommendation of the Delimitation Commission of India.